NextronSystems/asgard-manual/usage/appendix.rst

    certsrv – Submit new request

-Locate and open the signing request file we’ve saved in previous steps
+Locate and open the signing request file we've saved in previous steps

 .. figure:: ../images/image98-1592779570330.PNG